1940 - 1949

 The affable and well-liked "Long" John Bracken died in a sailing accident on Lake Washington in 1942.
 Undefeated as a Husky, Bracken was a captain and soft-spoken leader.
-First freshmen crews in the seventies and early eighties rowed in the shell John Bracken - and true to the boat's namesake - lost only a handful of races, many seasons going undefeated as a silent tribute to this exceptional Washington athlete.
+First freshmen crews in the seventies and early eighties rowed in the shell John Bracken - and true to the boat's namesake - many seasons went undefeated as a silent tribute to this exceptional Washington athlete.
 Tyee photo.

 1944 - 45

 Even with the rowing program cancelled, the boathouse remained open for intramural rowing, and also a military program.
 Three days a week, Captain Paul Moore, head of the Marine Corp attachment at the University and a veteran of the war (he was stateside after a brush with death at Guadalcanal), "coached" a group of men in the V12 program out on the lake.